| My Butterflies

 this warning.
 The newly emerged tachnid wasp lays eggs on pupating

 caterpillars and has no remorse.
 Send it to wasp heaven.
+Butterfly

 emerged with crumpled wings You most likely have an OE outbreak